 More recently, however, it’s become evident that Prince’s treatment of Clark was premeditated: in the green room before the show, he “hatched this idea not to say anything,” Dickerson told Dave Hill.
 “He said, ‘If he asks you anything just shake your head, don’t talk’” (Hill 77).
 Chapman has since corroborated Dickerson’s claim: “Prince told us when he started the interview we were not to say anything,” she recalled to Matt Thorne.
 “No smiling and no talking.
 And I couldn’t help it–Dick said my name and I smiled.”
 Both former band members have suggested that Prince’s attempt at generating intrigue ultimately made him look silly: “Dick Clark is a professional at his gig and he had this child on his show thinking he’s being mysterious,” as Gayle put it (Thorne 2016).
 “When I came home and saw somebody’s tape of it, I thought it just made him look foolish, but other people thought it was brilliant,” Dickerson said.
 “I thought it made us look like total buffoons.
 I remember thinking, ‘Oh, this is so stupid.
 I feel so dumb!’
 You know, ‘We’re illiterate, but we play well.’
 But I guess one man’s ceiling is another man’s floor” (Hill 77-78).

 Well, sorry Dez (and Gayle), but I guess you must be my upstairs neighbor.
 Dick Clark may have been a professional, but even in 1980, American Bandstand was irredeemably square: a relic of an earlier, cornier era, the home of facile, whitebread and white-teethed interviews where every song had a good beat and was easy to dance to.
-Just three years earlier in Britain, punk provocateurs the Sex Pistols had appeared on Thames Television’s live tea-time program Today and created a moral uproar after hurling profanities at the middle-aged (and, to be fair, visibly drunk) host Bill Grundy.
+Four years earlier in Britain, punk provocateurs the Sex Pistols had appeared on Thames Television’s live tea-time program Today and created a moral uproar after hurling profanities at the middle-aged (and, to be fair, visibly drunk) host Bill Grundy.
 Prince on Bandstand was obviously neither as controversial nor as epochal, but it represented an acknowledgment that at the cusp of the 1980s, youth culture had changed irrevocably: Prince, quite simply, had more to gain by making Dick Clark memorably uncomfortable than by kissing his ass and acting like the “other idiots that go on that show,” as Bobby Z put it (Nilsen 1999 64).

 In his interview with Thorne, Pepé Willie said that he wanted Prince to “call radio stations and thank them for playing his records”–a noble idea, to be sure, but about as far from post-punk cool as could be imagined (Thorne 2016).
 By rebelling to Clark, the squeaky-clean public face of the 1970s pop music industry, Prince was signaling his underground cachet.
 His insolence may have frustrated the adults in his life, but to the people who mattered–the kids who would soon be lining up to see his increasingly punk-influenced shows and buy his ever-more-outré records–it made an important statement: Prince was on American Bandstand, but he was never of it.
 Indeed, it was perhaps this moment that set into motion his unique trajectory as an artist whose influence straddles both the cult and the mainstream: almost 40 years later, it’s still a space he shares with few outside of David Bowie.